-‘A Certain Slant of Light’ is one of the new pieces and marks a fresh creative approach for Sylvian – taking the words of a poet as lyrics and creating a complementary composition around them.
+‘A Certain Slant of Light’ is one of the new pieces and marks a novel creative approach for Sylvian – taking the words of a poet as lyrics and the starting point for developing a complementary composition.

 The trigger for this was a commission that Christian Fennesz and Sylvian had received to set to music poetry by the nineteenth century American writer Emily Dickinson.
 This project most probably related to the Gustav Deutsch film Shirley: Visions of Reality which features another Died in the Wool track based on a Dickinson poem – ‘I Should Not Dare’ – as well as other music by Fennesz and two Sylvian tracks from Manafon.
 The movie was released later, in 2013, and brings alive thirteen paintings by the American artist Edward Hopper.
 Shirley, the protagonist, is first seen aboard a train in a recreation of Hopper’s painting Chair Car, reading a book of Emily Dickinson poems.
 Edward Hopper is said to have been absorbed by Dickinson’s writings.